adafruit/makecode-newsletter/assets/20210723/README.md

-## MakeCode newsletter assets for June 2021
+## MakeCode newsletter assets for July 2021